Taj El-Din Hilaly: Comments concerning dress and rape

 In October 2006, Hilaly delivered a Ramadan sermon in Arabic in which he made statements concerning female clothing which proved highly controversial.
 The key part of these was:

-He also said, "in the state of zina, the responsibility falls 90 per cent of the time on the woman.
+Hilaly also said, "in the state of zina, the responsibility falls 90 per cent of the time on the woman.
 Why?
 Because she possesses the weapon of enticement (igraa)."
 Hilaly later claimed that he had intended to suggest that "if a woman who shows herself off, she is to blame...but a man should be able to control himself."
 He also contended that his references to the prison sentence of Bilal Skaf, the leader of a group of Lebanese Australians who committed gang rapes in Sydney in 2000, in which he said that women would "sway suggestively" before men "and then you get a judge without mercy (rahma) and gives you 65 years", were aimed at illustrating the need for harsh sanctions for rape.

 Reactions and responses

 Phong Nguyen, chairman of the Ethnic Communities' Council of Victoria, responded by saying, "Cultural diversity and equality between the sexes in Australia means that women are entitled to dress as they choose and should never be judged on their dress choice."
 He also commented, "The standard of someone's dress should never be used to justify rape, which is a criminal offence."

 Pru Goward, Australia's Sex Discrimination Commissioner, responded during a television interview that "It is incitement to a crime.
 Young Muslim men who now rape women can cite this in court, can quote this man... their leader in court.
-It's time we stopped just saying he should apologize.
+It's time we stopped just saying he should apologise.
 It is time the Islamic community did more than say they were horrified.
 I think it is time he left."

 Keysar Trad, a spokesman for Hilaly, told the Australian Broadcasting Corporation, "From my discussions with him, the issue was not whether they wear a hijab or don't wear a hijab.
 The issue is that every society has a certain dress code, a normal dress code that people go by.
 So if somebody goes beyond that dress code, if men or women get to the stage where they dress in a manner that is provocative then these people are doing something wrong.
 He was not talking about rape."

 After such comments were made publicly, on 26 October 2006 Hilaly released a statement.
-He said, "I unreservedly apologize to any woman who is offended by my comments.
+He said, "I unreservedly apologise to any woman who is offended by my comments.
 I had only intended to protect women's honour, something lost in The Australian presentation of my talk."

 The Australian National Imams Council was formed in 2006 during a meeting of more than 80 Imams which had gathered to discuss the crisis created by comments made by Taj El-Din Hilaly.